Atcold/atcold.github.com/didactics.md

 I'm devoted to free education and I'm teaching via Twitter (blog) and YouTube (video).
 Over the course of the years I've been creating several resources translated in over 15 languages.
-Currently I'm pushing online the Spring 2021 edition of the NYU Deep Learning course.
+I've just finished pushing online the Spring 2021 edition of the NYU Deep Learning course.
 Finally, I'm writing a textbook with Mikael Henaff and Yann LeCun.

+You can read more about my teaching philosophy and methods in [this article](https://openreview.net/forum?id=3jKiduENcO).

-## Deep Learning material
+## Deep Learning courses

 - [NYU-DLSP21](https://github.com/Atcold/NYU-DLSP21)
 - [NYU-DLSP20](https://github.com/Atcold/pytorch-Deep-Learning) (major release)